Structure and Action Flashcards

 They act as autocrine or paracrine factors with their target cells present in the immediate vicinity of the site of their secretion.

-How do PGs differ from hormones
+How do PGs differ from hormones?

 they are not produced at a specific site but in many places throughout the human body.

-Prostaglandins are powerful, locally-acting vasodilators and inhibit the aggregation of blood platelets.
+Prostaglandins are powerful, locally-acting vasodilators that also inhibit the aggregation of blood platelets.
 Through their role in vasodilation, prostaglandins are also involved in inflammation.
 They are synthesized in the walls of blood vessels and serve the physiological function of preventing needless clot formation, as well as regulating the contraction of smooth muscle tissue.

 Naming of prostaglandins